Impartial culture: Impartial anonymous culture

 This is also referred to as the "Dirichlet" or "simplex" model.

-Impartial, Anonymous, and Neutral Culture (IANC)
+Impartial, anonymous, and neutral culture

 This reduces the set of possible elections further, by eliminating those that are equivalent if the candidate identities are unknown.
 For example, the two-candidate, three-voter election {A>B, A>B, B>A} is equivalent to the election where the two candidates are swapped: {B>A, B>A, A>B}.